Provost's Undergraduate Research Scholarship Program (PURS)

 Announcement: In addition to the 20 students who will receive the $1K PURS award, a smaller, select cohort of PURS applicants may receive a "competitive without funding" notification.
 This means that these students' applications were judged to be worthy of funding by the selection committee, but unfortunately there were not enough resources available to award them the $1K scholarship.
 Students in this category will be encouraged to find another way to go forward with the research project, such as enrolling in independent study, securing funds through another source, or volunteering to work without a stipend on the project.
-Students who are able to conduct the research in some other fashion will be considered PURS participants, and will be invited to all the PURS activities including the fall 2017 kickoff event, and be entitled to all other privileges associated with the PURS program.
+Students who are able to conduct the research in some other fashion will be considered PURS participants, and will be invited to all the PURS activities including the spring 2018 kickoff event, and be entitled to all other privileges associated with the PURS program.

 Working with Human Subjects: If your research proposal includes working with human subjects, then you must receive approval from the University's Institutitional Review Board (IRB) prior to initiating your research.
 Please reference the University's IRB policy before submitting your research proposal.